 How do we support the health and wellbeing of transgender communities?

 Transgender individuals face a tremendous number of challenges to quality of life, including systemic prejudice, routine discrimination in housing, employment, education health care, and social service setting, and interpersonal stigma and mistreatment.
 At the same time, transgender communities demonstrate tremendous power and resilience, and have been pioneers in the fight for human rights for all persons.
-At HART, our research with transgender communities focuses on supporting health and wellbeing, developing new strategies to increase the availability of competent, comprehensive, affirming care.
-Our team of transgender researchers collaborate with cisgender colleagues to create projects that both inform and support the communities with whom we work.
+At HART, Dr. Augustus Klein leads our Transgender Health Research Initiative, which focuses on supporting health and well-being by developing new strategies to increase the availability of competent, comprehensive, affirming care.
+Our team of transgender researchers collaborate with cisgender colleagues and community-based partners to create projects that both inform and support the communities with whom we work.

 Over 1,500 respondents to TM Survey

-In May 2018, HART launched the Trans Masculine Health Survey, designed to engage transmen in identifying their highest priority sexual health needs and informing a research and advocacy agenda to improve trans-affirming health care.
-The research team, led by HART trans researchers Gus Klein and Charlie Solidum, successfully recruited almost 1,800 transmen and nonbinary individuals of trans masculine experience.
+In May 2016, HART launched the Trans Masculine Health Survey, designed to engage transmen in identifying their highest priority sexual health needs and informing a research and advocacy agenda to improve trans-affirming health care.
+The research team, led by HART trans researchers Gus Klein and Charlie Solidum, successfully recruited over 2000 transmen and nonbinary individuals of trans masculine experience.
 Survey participants came from all 50 states and over 15 different countries, making it possibly the largest and most diverse sample of transmasculine individuals ever compiled.

 The NIH-funded study is one of the few trans-masculine focused project currently funded by NIH.
 The survey was developed through formative qualitative research with a diverse group of 30 trans masculine participants, and documents a wide range of wants and needs for the future provision of transgender health.
 The survey closed in July 2018 -- stay tuned for updates on findings, recommendations, and future research.